Can you split payment on DoorDash? The short answer: not directly

 What the host actually pays

 To understand why DoorDash’s Group Order isn’t a true “split,” look at the fee structure.
-On a typical 4-person group order totaling $60 in food, here is what the host absorbs:
+Take an example 4-person group order totaling $60 in food — the fee amounts below are illustrative (DoorDash’s service fee varies by market and order), but they show what the host absorbs:

 Host’s food items$15.00